Spring Feasts Fulfilled in AD33 2nd Edition

 1 Corinthians 15:21For since death came through a man, the resurrection of the dead comes also through a man.
 22For as in Adam all die, so in Christ all will be made alive.

-The Holy Convocation Day of First-Fruits
+The Sheaf Wave of the First-Fruits

 Matthew 12: 40 For as Jonah was three days and three nights in the belly of the great fish, so will the Son of Man be three days and three nights in the heart of the earth.